-(iii)b Implemented development confidence. through the control process. planning and High degree of Dependent on timing on construction activities.
+(iii)b Implemented development planning and High degree of Dependent on timing on construction activities.
 WBC to monitor through planning and development control process.
-To be included in WBC Annual Monitoring Report. (iii)c Implemented development confidence. through the control process. planning and High degree of Mitigation to be implemented at construction programming stage of the continuous river route.
-Consultations with NE/BTO/RSPB/Flyde Bird Club will be required to inform the construction programme. (iii)d Implemented development confidence. through the control process. planning and High degree of Dependent upon timing of reclamation of landfill and remediation of old landfill.
-Early implementation will provide extra mitigation through the creation of additional lagoon habitat for birds.
+To confidence. · be included in WBC Annual Monitoring Report. (iii)c Implemented development through the control process. planning and High degree of Mitigation to be implemented at construction programming stage of confidence.

+the continuous river be route.
+Consultations with NE/BTO/RSPB/Flyde Bird Club will be required to inform the construction programme.